input-output-hk/cardano-byron-cli/USAGE.md

 All the preparation or the sending of the transaction to the network does not need a wallet.
 Actually it does not need wallets at all.

-This model allows to build transation using funds from different wallets.
+This model allows you to build transactions using funds from different wallets.
 You can then:

 * split the bills (asks participants to commit funds to the transactions);